ashuydv-05/Linked-list/README.md

 # Linked-list
-# Experiment 17 To study and implement Linked List
+# To study and implement Linked List
 # Aim: -
 To run and execute a menu style code of linked list